efritznel/ansible_project/README.md

 # Variables & Handlers

-Create a folder called "host_vars create a yaml for each server using IP address or DNS name Then change the configuration in the main.yml for the specific servers group
+Create a folder called "host_vars"

+create a yaml for each server using IP address or DNS name

+Then change the configuration in the main.yml for the specific servers group